School of Communications alumni have Patriots’ Super Bowl run covered from every angle

 Bundled up in a brown topcoat and a ski cap, Hershgordon, the lead sports anchor at WHDH-TV 7 News in Boston, got right to work after the Pats edged the Denver Broncos, 10-7, in a blinding snowstorm that seemed to catch everyone — from players to sideline reporters to TV viewers — by surprise.

-After leaving the warmth of the press box to watch the game’s tense final moments from a tunnel at field level, he managed to land an exclusive with the Patriots’ All-Pro punt returner, Marcus Jones.
+After leaving the warmth of the press box to watch the game’s tense final moments from a tunnel at field level, he managed to land an exclusive with Patriots All-Pro punt returner Marcus Jones.
 But it was his interview with Grammy-winning rapper Cardi B — who is in a relationship with Patriots receiver Stefon Diggs — that caught fire on social media, collecting over 2 million views on the 7 News Instagram account.

-As Hershgordon plied his craft with a microphone, another Bobcat, Ethan Hurwitz ’24, MS ’25, was tapping away at the keyboard.
-A Patriots beat reporter for On Sports Illustrated who also works as a news writer at WHDH, Hurwitz continues to deliver the kind of beyond-the-box score reporting that was his signature as sports editor of The Chronicle.
+As Hershgordon plied his craft with a microphone, another Bobcat, Ethan Hurwitz ’24, MS ’25, tapped away at the keyboard.
+A Patriots beat reporter for On Sports Illustrated and a news writer at WHDH, Hurwitz continues to deliver the kind of beyond-the-box score reporting that was his signature as sports editor of The Chronicle.

-And while he was not on-site for the AFC title game, nor will he be traveling to Santa Clara, California, to cover the big game in person, there are no shortage of storylines to delve into ahead of the Patriots’ matchup with the Seattle Seahawks in Super Bowl 60 — a rematch of their memorable clash in Super Bowl 49.
+And while he was not on-site for the AFC title game, nor will he be traveling to Santa Clara, California, to cover the big game in person, there is no shortage of storylines to delve into ahead of the Patriots’ matchup with the Seattle Seahawks in Super Bowl LX — a rematch of their memorable clash in Super Bowl XLIX.

 While it all might feel maddeningly familiar for most football fans, a deeper look reveals a Patriots squad that would seem to have more in common with the franchise’s first championship team in 2002 than any triumph that followed, said Hurwitz, a native of Norfolk, Massachusetts, who grew up rooting for the team.